 The biggest tides occur when the Sun, Moon and Earth align because the gravitational pull of the Sun and Moon combine.
 Neap tides are smaller and occur when the Sun and Moon are perpendicular to each other.
 Credit: NASA/Luc Viator/HalloweenNight/Affelia Wibisono

-How long does it take to travel to the Moon?
+How long does it take to get to the Moon?

 On average it would take 3 days, but it depends on how fast you are travelling and the exact route you take.
 It also depends on what you want to do – passing by the Moon does not require you to slow down to enter its orbit, minimising the time it would take to get there.

 8 hours and 35 minutes

 The record for the shortest journey time to the Moon is currently held by the New Horizons spacecraft with a time of 8 hours and 35 minutes.

 The first spacecraft to attempt to reach the Moon was the Soviet Union's Luna 1 in 1959.
 Unfortunately, it did not slow down enough to complete its mission, but it did reach the vicinity of the Moon within 34 hours (1 day 10 hours).